Excursion-App/excursion/Nyapal.md

 User's will be able to start typing a city & different locations will pop up

 ## Objective 3: ... say your objective to accomplish here …
-Add a database
+Incorporate an api that has real time locations
 **Why do you want to meet this objective?
 How will it improve your project?**
-We want users to be able to store information such as past trips & future trips
+It would be great for someone to begin searching & be able to have cities load it real time

 **How will you demonstrate completion of your objective?**
-There will be a database
+User's will be able to start typing a city & different locations will pop up

 ## Stretch goals (optional):
 Awesome UI